 Nothing says “I’m cool and interesting” like knowing about some of the least-boring wine bar food in town.
 This relaxed Richmond spot serves exclusively Mexican wines alongside a menu of Yucatecan dishes that stand on their own.
 Think panuchos loaded with saucy cochinita, seafood skewers atop a spicy papaya and pineapple sauce, and mole-covered chicken so good it’ll take up at least five minutes of conversation.

-In the search for one of the best fried chicken sandwiches in the city, all roads lead to Hi Tops.
+If you’re searching for one of the best fried chicken sandwiches in the city, don’t miss the one at Hi Tops.
 This sports bar in the Castro does theirs right.
-It stars an extra crispy chicken breast, a sweet coleslaw, and a soft brioche bun.
-But our favorite part is the tangy and slightly spicy aioli that gives each bite a nice kick.
-Hi Tops serves other food that’ll make you feel like you’re at the world’s best sporting event, like house-made corn dogs, buffalo wings, and nachos.
-They’re open daily for takeout, delivery, and outdoor seating out on their parklet.
+It stars extra crispy chicken, sweet coleslaw, and a brioche bun.
+Our favorite part of this sandwich is the tangy and slightly spicy aioli that gives it a nice kick.
+Hi Tops also delivers on food that makes you feel like you’re at the world’s best sporting event, like housemade corn dogs, buffalo wings, and nachos.

 The patio at this casual, nautical-themed bar is one of our favorite places to drink in the city.
 It’s heated nicely, and there’s plenty of space to spread out with a group of friends at one of their tables or swinging benches—set up camp on one and dig into crispy fish and chips and burgers with roasted pepper jam and nori mayo.
 You'll want to also complete the trip to this Mission spot with the mochiko chicken bites, which come with an incredible chicken fat hot sauce.